 The consequences extend far beyond simple fatigue.
 This vitamin deficiency include serious effects on your skeletal system and muscles.
 When levels drop too low, your body struggles to absorb calcium properly.

-Your system then pulls calcium from your bones to maintain blood calcium levels.
-This leads to bone demineralization and conditions like osteomalacia in adults.
-The result is softer bones and increased fracture risk.
+Your system then pulls calcium from your bones to maintain blood calcium levels, leading to bone demineralization and osteomalacia — softer bones and increased fracture risk.
+Many people dismiss symptoms like muscle weakness and bone pain as normal aging, but understanding these risk factors helps you recognize when additional support may be needed.

 The Importance of Vitamin D for Overall Health